-Every week, more churches around the world are livestreaming their worship services.
-Livestreaming church services makes it possible to reach new and distant attendees as well as long-time congregation members who can't always make it in person.
-Church livestreams allow your congregation to engage with your message in real time and even revisit a sermon if they miss it live.
-It’s a powerful way to keep your community of faith connected through worship, music, and prayer.
+When you live stream your church services, you make it possible to reach new audiences and keep long-time congregation members connected, even when they can't make it in person.
+It allows your congregation to engage with your message in real time and even revisit a sermon if they miss it live.
+Live streaming is a powerful way to keep your community of faith connected through worship, music, and prayer — wherever they may be.

 In this article, we’ll cover: